dennisXZX/web-developer-notes/Web APIs.md

 // clear local storage
 localStorage.clear()

-// set session storage item, session storage clears out when you end the session (close the tab or browser) sessionStorage.setItem('name', 'Dennis')
 ```

 You would need to use `JSON.parse()` to read the value from the local storage, and `JSON.stringify()` to convert array or object into string before storing in local storage.